DESI DR1 Ly{\alpha} 1D power spectrum: The Fast Fourier Transform estimator measurement: Introduction

 The Dark Energy Spectroscopic Instrument (DESI) survey~\cite{desi_collaboration_desi_2016,desi_collaboration_desi_2016-1,abareshi_overview_2022} provides an unprecedented sample of high-redshift quasar spectra from which \lya~forest information can be extracted.
+DESI expects to measure around one million \lya~forest \cite{desi_collaboration_validation_2023}, a sample five times larger than the previous SDSS survey~\cite{bourboux_completed_2020}.
 A major goal of DESI is to measure the three-dimensional auto-correlation of the \lya~forest, as well as its cross-correlation with quasar positions, on large scales, to derive the BAO scale and linear growth of structures at redshift $z\sim 2.3$~\cite{bourboux_completed_2020,Gordon2023,DESIBAOlya2024,DESIY12024,DESIBAOlya2025,DESIBAOY22025}.
 In this article, we focus on the one-dimensional correlations of the \lya~forest, which can be studied down to small scales thanks to DESI spectral resolution ($R = \Delta \lambda / \lambda \in [2,000 - 5,100]$ for wavelength ranging from $3,600$ to $9,800$ \AA).
 In~\cite{Ravoux2023, karacayli_optimal_2023}, we reported on the first measurements of the related power spectrum based on the DESI Early Data Release (EDR)~\cite{desi_collaboration_validation_2023,desi_collaboration_early_2023} and its first two months (M2) data sample (noted \edrmtwo~hereafter).
 Two different estimators were used to compute $\pk$, one based on the Fast-Fourier Transform of individual 1D spectra (FFT \cite{Ravoux2023} and noted \desiedrfft~hereafter), and one based on a Quadratic Maximum Likelihood Estimator (QMLE, \cite{karacayli_optimal_2023}).
-In this article, as well as companion papers~\cite{karacayli2025, karacayliravoux2025} (noted \qmleyone~and \validpaper~hereafter), we update those measurements, using the vastly larger (five times more) \lya~sample included in the DESI Data Release 1 (DR1)~\cite{DESIDR12025}, built from the first year of DESI main survey.
+In this article, as well as companion papers~\cite{karacayli2025, karacayliravoux2025} (noted \qmleyone~and \validpaper~hereafter), we update those measurements, using the vastly larger \lya~sample included in the DESI Data Release 1 (DR1)~\cite{DESIDR12025}, built from the first year of DESI main survey.
+To be more explicit, the DR1 catalog contains $521,708$ \lya~forests, around five times more than previous EDR measurements, with improvement in terms of signal-to-noise ratio.
 In addition to the massive statistical gain, we present a series of analysis improvements and robustness tests.

 Given the abundance of quasar spectra collected over the years from different instruments, several measurements of $\pk$ were performed over a range of redshifts and wavenumbers.
 On the one hand, with high-resolution spectra from, e.g., VLT/UVES~\cite{murphy_uves_2018}, VLT/X-shooter~\cite{lopez_xq-100_2016} or Keck~\citep{omeara_first_2015,omeara_second_2017}, $\pk$ was measured for large values of the wavenumber $k$.
 On the other hand, $\pk$ was estimated for smaller values of $k$, and with higher statistical precision, thanks to the massive \lya~forest samples from the first SDSS spectroscopic survey, the Baryon Oscillation Spectroscopic Survey (BOSS)\cite{palanque-delabrouille_one-dimensional_2013} and follow-up eBOSS\cite{chabanier_one-dimensional_2019} surveys.
 Compared to BOSS and eBOSS data, the \lya~spectra from DESI have a better spectral resolution, therefore enabling measurements of $\pk$ up to larger $k$, overlapping with the measurements derived from the high-resolution samples.